 Kelle has contributed to Parents, Parenting, Martha Stewart’s Whole Living, Good Housekeeping, NPR’s All Things Considered, Magnolia Journal.
 She has created several online courses and is Vice President of the non-profit Ruby’s Rainbow.
 She’s also a regular contributor to the tardy sign-in list up at her daughter’s school.

-Liz’s drive to start Ruby’s Rainbow came from her adoration for her family.
-Her passion to provide her children with the best inspired her to help other families like hers with educational costs and support, as well as helping to raise standards and expectations of individuals with Down Syndrome.
-She truly is the driving force behind Ruby’s Rainbow.
+For Liz, the drive to start Ruby’s Rainbow came from her adoration for her family.
+Her passion to provide her own children with the best inspired her to help other families like hers with educational costs and support, as well as helping to raise standards and expectations of individuals with Down syndrome.

-Liz resides in Austin, Texas with her handsome Hubby, Tim, Ruby and her oldest daughter, Ella Mae.
-They enjoy spending time as a family and look forward to continuing their mission and passion of showing the world just what people who are rockin’ that extra chromosome are made of!!
+Liz lives in Austin, Texas, with Tim, Ruby, Ella Mae and a gaggle of dogs.
+The Plachtas enjoy spending time as a family and look forward to continuing their mission and passion of showing the world just how capable people rockin’ that extra chromosome truly are!!